esp-rs/esp-wifi-sys/examples.md

 ## Examples

+ > The following instructions assume you have the [Xtensa toolchain](https://esp-rs.github.io/book/installation/riscv-and-xtensa.html) set up.
+In case you are building for a RISC-V target and would use the mainline Rust compiler, you'll need to edit or remove the `rust-toolchain.toml` file.

-To build these ensure you are in the `esp-wifi` and you are using the right chip name invocation.
+To build these ensure you are in the `esp-wifi` directory (the inner one, which has `examples` inside) and you are using the right chip name invocation.
 For example, to build for the `esp32c3`, please run

 ```
 cargo esp32c3 --release ...